What is the Boma New Zealand Education Fellows Programme?

 May: USA visit debrief

-June: Local 3-day intensive programme
+June: 3-day intensive programme

-July: Fellows Jeffersonian dinner
+July: Fellows Workshop and Impact dinner

 TERM 3 - PROJECT DEVELOPMENT

-August: Check-in dinner
+August: Workshop and shared dinner

 TERM 4 - PROJECT DEVELOPMENT, COMPLETION, AND WRAP-UP

-October: Check-in dinner
+October: Workshop and shared dinner

 November: Outcome presentation